An Ad Hominem Argument Against GDPcreated: ; modified:

 - how to compare GDP over time, accounting for technological change (“hedonic quality adjustment” you say but that is an argument for my position)

 Even if the methodologies tell us how to estimate everything, there’s still a ton of tacit knowledge and ad hoc decisions one needs to make at every step.
 You can fuck up data analysis in a million of different ways.
-Intelligence is needed even for simplest, mechanical tasks and is important in all areas of life.
+Also see 1 and 2.

 I should add a note here: I neither ever worked on GDP estimation, nor ever worked near a government agency that did it.
 Most of my knowledge stems from reading Economic papers, BEA documents, and discussions with friends.
 If you do have good arguments either for estimating GDP being simple or against it — I would love to hear them.